dairycultist/CityZoomer/README.md

   - Jump pads (does subtle camera shake like TF2 Pyro jetpack https://www.youtube.com/watch?v=kRC124bQsGI).
   - Rocket jumping?
 Handheld spring?
 Contact-grenade launcher?
 - If you're in the air for more than a second, an airtime counter will appear like a score counter in a skating game.

+- Inventory with arbitrary items (could spawn on infinite levels to spice up gameplay as you go on, or be cool for multiplayer gamemodes. weapons, movement tech, etc)

 ### Aesthetics
 - Holding a gun.